 One of the VERY most important things you will ever do for your dog or puppy is crate training.
-It is a benefit to dogs as puppies for house breaking but will be an immense help later in life if you travel or ever have to take your dog to the vet (which is bound to happen).
+It is a benefit to puppies for house breaking but will be an immense help later in life if you travel or ever have to take your dog to the vet.
 Crate training teaches your dog to be comfortable and feel safe in his special space.

-Crate training should be one of the very first behaviors you teach a new dog to your home, whether that dog is a puppy or an adult dog.
+Getting your dog to love his crate should be one the very first behaviors you teach.
+Whether it’s a new dog to your home, irrelevant if it’s a puppy or an adult dog.
 Using crate training as a positive experience makes the dog feel comfortable and protects him from getting into trouble.
-The crate should not be used as a punishment as this sets a negative precedent in the dog’s mind about the crate.
+Don’t use the crate as a punishment as this sets a negative precedent in the dog’s mind about the crate.
 His crate is his special place.

 In the video below I break crate training down into very simple lessons:

 - Getting Him to Enjoy His Crate.